 Cannabinoids (cannabidiol/CBD) are naturally occurring components of the hemp plant.
 CBD is derived from commercial hemp stalk and seed.
 CBD’s, taken orally, are a superior alternative to medical marijuana.

-The United States Food and Drug Administration (FDA) currently considers non-THC hemp based cannabinoids, including CBD, to be “food based” and therefore sale-able.
-These new non-psychoactive CBD-rich hemp oil products A CBD (cannabidiol), a naturally occurring constituent of the industrial hemp plant, promotes and supports the nutritional health of aging bodies in particular.
+The United States Food and Drug Administration (FDA) currently considers … non-THC hemp based cannabinoids, including CBD, to be “food based” product.
+These new non-psychoactive CBD-rich hemp oil products .
+CBD (cannabidiol), is a naturally occurring constituent of the industrial hemp plant.
+It promotes and supports the nutritional health of aging bodies in particular.
 Source: US Government Patent #6,630,507 “Cannabinoids as antioxidants and neuroprotectants.”

-Martin Lee, author of Smoke Signals: A Social History of Marijuana – Medical, Recreational and Scientific states- “The fact that baby boomers came of age with marijuana makes them receptive” to cannabis-derived treatments, he adds.
-“We’re the first generation that is less healthy than the generation that preceded us and we’re turning to alternatives.”
+Martin Lee, author of Smoke Signals: A Social History of Marijuana – Medical, Recreational and Scientific states… “The fact that baby boomers came of age with marijuana… makes them receptive” to cannabis-derived treatments.
+“We’re the first generation that is less healthy than the previous generation.
+And we’re turning to alternatives.”